The Crooked Treehouse

 (9, Rose, Adam)

 TV bad.
 So bad.
 TV make Earth humans lazy, dumb, whatever stereotype you've heard.
-There are several Davies-era episode where this is the theme, while Moffat modernizes it to Internet bad.
-So bad.
+There are several Davies-era episode where this is the theme.
 This TV bad episode gives us a better look into The Doctor, though, and plants the seed for an even better better look into The Doctor in a future episode.

 Serial 5: The Empty Child/The Doctor Dances